shriyans009/Java_Assignments/1. Calculator/README.md

 - Input: `Enter the size of the array: 5` `Enter the numbers: 1, 2, 2, 3, 4`
 - Output: `Mode = 2`

----

-## Contributing

-Contributions are welcome!
-To contribute:

-1. Fork this repository.
-2. Create a new branch for your feature or bug fix.
-3. Commit your changes and push the branch.
-4. Open a pull request.

----

-## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

----

-Feel free to report any issues or suggest enhancements.
-Happy coding!